akhodakivskiy/VimFx/documentation/handy-standard-firefox-features.md

 Here are two examples where the above comes especially in handy for VimFx:

-- You can use the `zf` command to focus a link or video (or anything) and then press the `<menu>` key to open the context menu, providing you a plethora of things to do with the focused target.
+- You can use the `ef` command to focus a link or video (or anything) and then press the `<menu>` key to open the context menu, providing you a plethora of things to do with the focused target.
 For videos, the access key for the “Play/Pause” menu item is often `p`.
 This allows you, for example, to control